-All apprentices from within the UK (ie. England, Scotland, Wales and Northern Ireland) should have been issued with NI numbers prior to leaving school.
-Apprentices from outside the UK (including Eire) will have to apply for a NI number with Jobcentre Plus who will arrange an 'Evidence of Identity' interview or postal application.
+All apprentices from within the UK (ie. England.
+Scotland, Wales and Northern Ireland) should have been issued with NI numbers prior to leaving school.
+Apprentices from outside the UK (including Eire) will have to apply for a NI number via Gov.uk who will arrange an 'Evidence of Identity' interview or postal application.
 If relevant, they will confirm the date, time and location any interview and what information/ documentation is need to support an application.

-To start the application process, please phone the NI Number Application helpline on 0345 600 0643.
+To start the application process, please phone the NI Number Application helpline on 0800 587 0024.

-Information about the types of documents that can be used to establish a person's identity is contained in Jobcentre Plus' publication but main forms of identification that can be used include:
+Information about the types of documents that can be used to establish a person's identity is contained on Gov.uk but main forms of identification that can be used include:

 - Passport/ID Card

-- Work Permit
+- Biometric Residence Permit (BRP)

 - Letter from employer

 - Payslips

 - Birth certificate